 - No Action: The default action.
 Does nothing. - Go to URL: Navigates to a URL when the user touches the selected item.
 For Button interactivity, you can also add a geolocation value for Go to URL action - Go to Page: Jumps to a different page.
 For more information, see "Creating a Go to Page action." - Go to Next Page: Jumps to the next page. - Go to Previous Page: Jumps to the page before this one. - Go to First Page of Issue: Jumps to the first page in the issue. - Go to Slide: Displays the specified slide of the specified slideshow. - Next Slide: Displays the next slide of the specified slideshow. - Previous Slide: Displays the previous slide of the specified slideshow. - Play Object: Lets you start playing the specified audio or video object. - Pause Object (Toggle): Lets you pause and resume the playing of the specified audio or video object. - Play Sound File: Lets you play a sound file.
-For more information, see "Creating a Play Sound File action."

-- Pause Sound Files (Toggle): Lets you pause and resume the playback of all sound - Show Pop-Up: Lets you display a pop-up.
-For more information, see "Creating a Show Pop-Up action." - Hide Pop-Up: Lets you hide the currently displayed pop-up. - Show Object: Lets you show the specified object (if it is hidden). - Hide Object: Lets you hide the specified object (if it is visible). - Open: Lets you open files and display them within your application.
+For more information, see "Creating a Play Sound File action." - Pause Sound Files (Toggle): Lets you pause and resume the playback of all sound files. - Show Pop-Up: Lets you display a pop-up.
+For more information, see "Creating a Show Pop-Up action." - Hide Pop-Up: Lets you hide the currently displayed pop-up. - Show Object: Lets you show the specified object (if it is hidden). - Any item initially marked hidden will be hidden if the Show Object interactivity exists for that item on the page. - Hide Object: Lets you hide the specified object (if it is visible). - Open: Lets you open files and display them within your application.
 This must be a format that the device understands how to display.
 For example, you can open a PDF file and display that within your app on a device that supports PDF file viewing. - Play Animation: Lets you start playing the specified animation. - Reset Page: Lets you reset the page, so that all animations are set back to their starting position. - Take Snapshot: Let's you take a snapshot (screenshot) of the page and save it in the default image folder of your device.